wp-plugins/ninjafirewall/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+* Added multi-site network support.
+* Added an option to decode and scan base64 encoded values in POST requests (Firewall Policies page).

 = 1.0.4 =
 * Added an `E-mail Alerts` configuration page to send alerts on specific events (users login, themes/plugins installation, activation, deletion etc).
 * Added `Privacy Policy` to the About page and to the installer.